Tracy Korger, Clerk

 Colleen Slane, Trustee

 Colleen Slane was first appointed to trustee in 2006, and after serving 13 years on the board, she was reappointed in October 2019.
 Her desire to serve is to make a difference in the community that she loves.
 For example, she brought back Dunlap Days in 2008 after a 15-year hiatus and continues to coordinate that event.
 Originally from Dunkirk, New York, she has lived in Dunlap for more than 20 years.
 Her son, TJ and wife Luisa, live in Florida and her daughter, Julianne, husband Erik and granddaughter Faye, live in California.
 Colleen currently works at Bradley University.
 She loves to travel, work out, watch sports, and is very involved with her church.
 When she is out walking her dog, you might see her picking up trash along the way in an effort to keep the streets of Dunlap clean.
 Colleen likes to stay active whether it’s volunteering at the soup kitchen, working a second job, or going out with friends.
-She currently transports rescued animals and has recently donated a kidney.
+She currently transports rescued animals and is an altruistic kidney donor (August 2020).